Lilypads/AI-Line-Follower/simulators/enkiSimulator/README.md

 mkdir build
 ```

-2. Build the ROS package:
+4. Build the ROS package:
 ```
 catkin_make
 ```

+__Now Run the simulation__

-3. Run roscore on one terminal (if haven't already):
+5. Run roscore on one terminal (if haven't already):
 ```
 roscore
 ```
 *Note that you need to keep this running all the time on one terminal when running the simulation.
 You can exit this later by pressing ctrl+x.

-__Now Run the simulation__

-4. Make sure you are in the enki example workspace on your new terminal:
+6. Make sure you are in the enki example workspace on your new terminal:
 ```
 cd ~/AI-Line_Follower/simulators/enkiSimulator/examples/ros_example/catkin_ws
 ```
-5. Source the workspace:
+7. Source the workspace:
 ```
 source devel/setup.bash
 ```
-6. Run it:
+8. Run it:
 ```
 rosrun enki_ros_pck robot
 ```